ctmrbio/stag-mwc/docs/source/modules.rst

 The ``remove_human`` module uses `BBMap`_ to map reads against a specially filtered and masked version of the human genome to remove reads matching to the human genome.
 The output is a pair of paired-end FASTQ files, plus a single interleaved FASTQ file with all reads that matched the human reference.
+In addition, a PDF file with a basic histogram plot of the proportion of human reads detected in each sample is also provided, along with a TSV table with the raw proportion data.

 assess_depth